World Triathlon Cup

+The World Triathlon Cup is an annual series of triathlon races staged around the world, organised by World Triathlon, the IOC-recognised world governing body of the sport.
+The events are operated under the standard rules of World Triathlon which, in contrast to the Ironman triathlon formats which are not organised by world Triathlon, allow drafting in the cycle leg, and are held over both 'standard' and 'sprint' (half standard) distances.

+The event has existed in two distinct eras.
+Between 1991 and 2008, the World Cup was the highest level of season-long draft-legal professional triathlon racing, although a separate World Championship event crowned the formal World Champions of the sport.
+Following the creation of the World Triathlon Championship Series for 2008, however, the World Cup circuit became the second tier global circuit, below the Championship Series but above the Continental Cups circuit.

+The event continues to exist as the second tier in World Triathlon-controlled, draft legal racing, alongside start-up private events such as Super League Triathlon, now known as supertri and the T100 Triathlon format backed by the Professional Triathletes Organisation.

+Background

-The World Triathlon Cup is an annual series of triathlon races staged around the world.
-The series is organised by the World Triathlon, the world governing body of the sport.
-Inaugurated in 1991, the World Cup began as an attempt to create a regular season under its management in tandem with the ITU Triathlon World Championship race.
-However, this meant that there was a World Cup champion as well as a world champion.
-Following the 2008 series the ITU reorganized its top level competitions and created the World Triathlon Series, a series of races that was to be the successor of the World Championship.
-Meanwhile, the World Cup was relegated to become a second tier series, as a result the number of races in the World Cup were reduced.
+Inaugurated in 1991, the World Cup began as an attempt to create a regular season under the management of the then International Triathlon Union, in tandem with the ITU Triathlon World Championship which was contested as a single winner-takes-all championship race.
+However, this meant that over the course of a season, there was a World Cup champion as well as a world champion.

+Following the 2008 series the ITU reorganized its top level competitions and created the World Triathlon Championship Series, a series of races that was to be the successor of the single race World Championship.
+Meanwhile, the World Cup was demoted to become a second tier series, and initially as a result the number of races in the World Cup were reduced.
 Since the reformat, points earned in World Cup racing are now applied only to an athlete's World Ranking.

 Points

-At its founding the first twenty athletes each race would earn points dependent on their placing and the athletes with the most points at the end of the season would be named the World cup champion.
+At its founding the first twenty athletes each race would earn points dependent on their placing and the athletes with the most points at the end of the season would be named the World Cup champion.

 With the reorganization in 2009 and the discontinuation of the world cup champion title it was decided that world cup points should contribute to an athlete's world series.
 This was managed by allowing athletes best two world cup placements could be considered as part of their world series ranking.
 However, due ranking being based on an athlete's four highest scoring appearances that year along with the fact that world series races were worth 2.5 times as much as a world cup meant that no contribution was made to any athlete in the top 10.